• 首页

 rule:

-pamirsSharding: # Configure the database and table sharding rules for the pamirsSharding library
+pamirsSharding: # Configure the database and table sharding rules for the pamirsSharding database

 actual-ds:

-- pamirs # Declare that the pamirsSharding library corresponds to the pamirs data source
+- pamirs # Declare that the pamirsSharding database corresponds to the pamirs data source

 sharding-rules: